Deshaun Watson plans to fully participate in NFL combine

-Having accomplished his goal of a national championship at Clemson, the dual-threat quarterback said he is now working hard preparing for the draft.
+Having accomplished his goal of winning a national championship at Clemson, the dual-threat quarterback said he’s working hard preparing for the draft.
 The next step is the NFL combine, where he anticipates being a full participant.

 Six weeks after his last-second touchdown pass pushed Clemson past Alabama 35-31 in the College Football Playoff title game, Watson was presented his second consecutive Davey O’Brien Award as the nation’s top quarterback.